 Looking for resources that are tailor-made for your profession?
 You have come to the right place!
 Innovative Resources has its origins firmly in the social work sector.
 Our publishing and training social enterprise has literally grown out of social work practice at St Luke’s in Bendigo, Australia.
 St Luke’s (now a division of Anglicare Victoria) ran numerous programs for children, youth, adults and families including disability, mental health, out of home care and community services.

-As the publishing arm AV, Innovative Resources creates and publishes card sets and books that are steeped in ‘strengths-based practice’.
+Innovative Resources creates and publishes card sets and books that are steeped in ‘strengths-based practice’.
 Social workers will know that this is a way of working with others that seeks to build and mobilise people’s strengths.
 It focuses on hopes for the future and what is working well, rather than on problems and deficits.

 Our card sets can be used to explore: